profiseedev/azuredatafactory/README.md

 ## documentation

-For all the Profisee ADF template documentation.
+All the Profisee ADF template documentation.